ra1028/swiftui-atom-properties/README.md

 <details><summary><code>📖 Expand to see example</code></summary>

-It adds custom reset behavior to an Atom that will be executed upon atom reset.
+It adds custom reset behavior to an atom that will be executed upon atom reset.

-It's useful when need to have arbitrary reset ability or implementing reset when value depends on private atom.
+It's useful when need to have arbitrary reset behavior or implementing reset when value depends on private atom.
 In following example, `RandomIntAtom` generates a random value using generated from private `RandomNumberGeneratorAtom`, and `Resettable` gives ability to replace exposed reset with  `RandomNumberGeneratorAtom` reset.

 ```swift
 struct RandomIntAtom: ValueAtom, Resettable, Hashable {